airbeds

 (Not Minor Fluctuations of the Digital Readout, attributed to changes in room temperature or even barometric pressure.)

-Check hose connections, to the power unit, to be sure they are tight.
-BE CAREFUL NOT TO TO OVERTIGHTEN!
-The valves will lock with only a 1/4", counter clockwise twist.
-The torque on the hose may be "negative" meaning that the hose torque is trying to go the opposite direction than when tightened (clockwise), so you may want to rotate the hose and valve 360 degrees+ in the opposite direction (clockwise) than when connecting to the valve on the Inflator (counter clockwise), so then there is a positive torque, to the valve on the Inflator.
-Again, the valve on the hose is locked onto the Air Inflator, after a little over a 1/4" twist.
+On air beds that are over a 6 years old, the fixed collar valve may be either GRAY or Cream Colored and Lock 1/4", Counter-Clockwise.
+Be careful not to overtighten these older, Gray, T-N-L Barrel Connectors.
+Occasionally with the older Gray/Cream Connectors, the torque on the hose could be "negative" meaning that the hose torque is trying to go the opposite (clockwise) direction than when tightened (counter-clockwise), so you may want to rotate the hose and valve 360 degrees+ in the opposite direction (clockwise) than when connecting to the valve on the Inflator (counter clockwise), so then there is a positive torque, to the valve on the Inflator.
+Again, the gray/cream valve on the hose is locked onto the Air Inflator, after a little over a 1/4", counter-clockwise twist.

 Ensure there are no holes or cracks in the air hoses.
 (If your Air Bed was bought from another manufacturer.
 Our Hoses are Medical Grade and don't develop cracks.)